Find out how to purchase a cherished vehicle registration number online. You can then assign it to your car or to a motorcycle in the United Kingdom.

 There are three basic steps to get a private or cherished number plate for your car or motorcycle:

-You can use the online DVLA Personalised Registrations service to buy new registration numbers for your vehicle.
-There is a department at DVLA Personalised Registrations which occasionally auctions off certain exclusive premium registration numbers.
+You can use the DVLA Personalised Registrations service to buy new registration numbers for your vehicle.
+There is a department at DVLA Personalised Registrations which occasionally auctions off certain exclusive or premium registration numbers.

 You can buy a personal number from a number plate dealer or by private sale from a motorist.
 But, you should ensure you get the V750 certificate of entitlement or V778 certificate of retention when you purchase it.

 The service to put a registration number on a vehicle online is only available from Monday to Saturday (8am to 6pm).
 You can use this service to put a registration number on your vehicle if: